gohugoio/hugo/content/hosting-and-deployment/hosting-on-netlify.md

 ---
-title: Hosting on Netlify
+title: Host on Netlify
-linktitle: Hosting on Netlify
+linktitle: Host on Netlify
 description: Netlify can host your Hugo site with CDN, continuous deployment, 1-click HTTPS, an admin GUI, and its own CLI.
 date: 2017-02-01
 publishdate: 2017-02-01